-If a woman is pregnant and has chlamydia, it can be passed on to a baby during birth, causing lung or eye infections.
+If a pregnant woman has chlamydia, it can pass on to her baby during childbirth – causing lung or eye infections.

-In women, if symptoms are present, they may include:
+In women (if symptoms are present), may include:

-In men, if symptoms are present, they may include:
+In men (if symptoms are present), may include:

 - discharge from the penis